 This new guide outlines the basic responsibilities for volunteer leader training committees and the methods of BSA volunteer training.
 To be sure that information is up-to-date, the guide does not include the forms and other resources that are more easily available, and more current, via Scouting.org.
 The training pages of Scouting.org will help you find the current resources, forms, and courses available—as well as the latest in BSA training.

 The first step for a council to conduct one of these advanced training courses is to submit an application.
-A form has been developed that will serve for applying for Wood Badge and NYLT.
+A form has been developed that will serve for applying for Wood Badge, Powder Horn and NYLT.
 Simply fill out the form and send it to the Volunteer Development Team for processing.

 The first step for a council, area, or region to conduct the advanced national training course known as SEABADGE is to submit an application.
-A new form has been developed that serves as the method for making application.
-Simply fill out the form and send it to Keith Christopher, National Director, Sea Scouts, BSA for processing.
+Simply fill out the form and send it to the office of the National Sea Scout Director for processing.

 In conjunction with the Volunteer Development Team, the National Supply Group has released the latest version of the pocket-sized certificate of training.
 Simply specify SKU 615012 when ordering from your local Scout Shop or through scoutstuff.org.
 Click on the link below to open a pdf template that has been created for convenience in filling out these portable training records.